-The Primo oval kamado has a handy split heat deflector stone which allows you to cook indirectly on one side of the grill and directly on the other.
+Some kamado grills including Monolith, Kamado Joe & Primo have a handy split heat deflector stone which allows you to cook indirectly on one side of the grill and directly on the other.
 If you have this facility then great, you can set up each side accordingly and it saves you having to get the gloves on halfway through and remove the stone.

 The mix for this kamado bbq beef burger recipe is extremely easy because this recipe is more about the style of cooking than the actual recipe and to be honest, if the beef is good then the traditional salt and pepper seasoning is as good as it gets.

 Note:- the addition of salt to a burger actually helps with moisture retention much more than if you sprinkle salt on during or after the cooking.

 Place your ground beef in a bowl, mix in the salt and pepper and make the patties.